 Personal illness or family emergencies necessitating extended absences will be counted as clinical release time.
 Students will notify and/or request such absences from the program chair or designee.
 Students are not permitted to request time off on class days, while on probation, or during clinical research data collection.
-Vacations while rotating to specialty clinical sites are also forbidden.
-Examples of specialty rotations include: Obstetrics, Veterans Administration, Hillsdale, Gerber, Mackinaw Surgery Center, Children's Hospital of Michigan, and Grace Trauma.
+Vacations while rotating to specialty clinical sites will not be approved.
+Examples of specialty rotations include: Obstetrics, Veterans Administration, rural or Grand Rapids sites, Children's Hospital of Michigan, and Grace Trauma.
 For the Children's Hospital rotation, vacation requests are limited to one vacation request for the month (e.g. a long weekend).
-Note that the class day is differs (Thursday, rather than the usual Wednesday) during the rotation to Children's Hospital of Michigan.
+Note that the class day differs (Thursday, rather than the usual Wednesday) during the rotation to Children's Hospital of Michigan except for CAC week.